grygy/pv217-microservices-materials/07/README.md

 ### 0. Running docker

-Install [Docker desktop](https://docs.docker.com/engine/install/) or other docker client.
+Install [Docker desktop](https://docs.docker.com/engine/install/) or another docker client.

 ### 1. Introduction to task

-Right now, we have a simple notification system in the `passenger-service` that handles notification about the flight cancellation.
+Right now, we have a simple notification system in the `passenger-service` that handles notifications about flight cancellations.
 Now, we want to add a new feature that will also notify the passengers about the baggage status change.
 We want to use Kafka to handle communication between the `passenger-service` and the `baggage-service`.

 ### 2. Add Kafka producer to the `baggage-service`

 #### 2.1.
 Prepare `BaggageStateChange` class

-Prepare a new class `BaggageStateChange` in the `baggage-service` that will be the payload of the message.
+Prepare a new class `BaggageStateChange` in the `baggage-service`, which will be the payload of the message.
 The class should contain the following fields:

 - `baggageId` - the id of the baggage